kaoboy7/bloomberg-law-help-1/docs/blh-000-whats-new.md

 ---
 ### [Subscribe to our monthly What’s New Update](https://pro.bloomberglaw.com/whats-new-opt-in/ "Subscribe to our monthly What’s New Update")

+## February 2020

+### BRIEF ANALYZER

+Bloomberg Law&#39;s highly-anticipated Brief Analyzer was released February 10th to all Bloomberg Law complete subscribers.
+This AI-powered tool automates steps in traditional legal brief analysis, expediting the review and evaluation of cited authorities and suggesting additional resources for review.

+The new litigation tool is easy to use.
+Simply upload or drag and drop a brief as indicated on the [Brief Analyzer](https://www.bloomberglaw.com/product/blaw/analyses/briefs/new) landing page.
+In seconds, Brief Analyzer will:
+  - Display the brief and analysis in a side-by-side comparison
+  - Suggest relevant content not cited in the brief, providing detailed reasons for the suggestions
+  - Enhance your research by integrating practice tools such as BCiteSM, Points of Law, and Docket Key® into the brief analysis
+  - Link to additional resources on our platform including similar briefs and Practical Guidance

+Brief Analyzer is available from [Popular Links](https://www.bloomberglaw.com/start) on the Bloomberg Law homepage and via the [Litigation Intelligence Center](https://www.bloomberglaw.com/product/blic/page/blic_home).

+### PRACTICAL GUIDANCE

+**SEC Standards of Care**

+Bloomberg Law&#39;s new collection of SEC Standards of Care Practical Guidance will help you navigate one of the SEC&#39;s most significant recent rulemaking efforts, providing legal or compliance advice ahead of the June 2020 deadline for Regulation Best Interest and Form CRS.
+The rules are aimed at strengthening the standards of care governing the relationships between broker-dealers and investment advisers with their customers.
+The new Practical Guidance documents provide an overview of these requirements and interpretations of investment advisory principles, guidance on compliance considerations, and best practice tips on implementation.
+This new Practical Guidance is available on the [In Focus: SEC Regulation Best Interest](https://www.bloomberglaw.com/product/securities/page/se_infocus_bestinterest) page.

+### PRACTICE CENTERS

+**Labor &amp; Employment**

+A new [Local L&amp;E Coverage](https://www.bloomberglaw.com/product/labor/le_home/page/le_local_coverage) page is available on the [Labor &amp; Employment Practice Center](https://www.bloomberglaw.com/product/labor/page/le_home) under Laws &amp; Regulations.
+This page describes the scope of Bloomberg Law&#39;s local L&amp;E content coverage and provides a list of all covered localities and topics.
+It compiles our local materials and tools, including Local Quick Reference Charts, state Chart Builders, a state preemption map, and links to municipal ordinances.

+### BLOOMBERG LAW ANALYSIS

+**The Gap in CCPA-Compliant Privacy Notices**

+Read Mark Smith&#39;s new [Analysis](https://news.bloomberglaw.com/bloomberg-law-analysis/analysis-the-gap-in-ccpa-compliant-privacy-notices) article, inspecting all of Gap, Inc.&#39;s online consumer privacy notices and information and comparing them to the requirements of the newly effective California Consumer Privacy Act.
+It provides a clear point-by-point examination of how the largest consumer retailer based in California has executed the obligations now facing any entity covered by the new law.

 ## January 2020

 ### PRACTICAL GUIDANCE